Are you struggling to bring in a steady stream of high-converting organic traffic?

 Let’s take a look at this SEO copywriting principle in action...

 Use Brian Dean's "APP" Method to Write a Compelling Intro

-There's no denying that Brian Dean's posts are among the most readable on the web.
+There's no denying Brian Dean's posts are among the most readable on the web.
 And that's no accident.

 It's what he calls the 'APP method':